-- (1) This code applies to assessing development where: - (a) involving Accommodation activities; and - (b) it is identified in the assessment criteria column of an assessment table in Part 5 of the planning scheme.
+- (1) This code applies to assessing development where: - (a) involving Accommodation activities; and - (b) it is identified in the assessment benchmarks for assessable development and requirements for accepted development column of an assessment table in Part 5 of the planning scheme.

-- (1) The purpose of the Accommodation activities code is to facilitate the provision of Accommodation activities in appropriate locations throughout the shire. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) Accommodation activities are designed, located and operated to minimise any adverse impacts on the natural environment and amenity of surrounding uses; - (b) Accommodation activities in the Centre zone are facilitated where they can integrate and enhance the fabric of the centre and are located behind or above commercial development; - (c) Accommodation activities provide a high level of amenity and are reflective of the surrounding character of the area; - (d) Accommodation activities are generally established in accessible, wellconnected locations with access or future access to public transport, cycling and pedestrian networks; - (e) Accommodation activities do not compromise the viability of the hierarchy and network of centres; and - (f) Accommodation activities are responsive to site characteristics and employ best practice industry standards.
+- (1) The purpose of the Accommodation activities code is to facilitate the provision of Accommodation activities in appropriate locations throughout the shire. - (2) The purpose of the code will be achieved through the following overall outcomes: - Accommodation activities are designed, located and operated to minimise any adverse impacts on the natural environment and amenity of surrounding uses; - (o) Accommodation activities in the Centre zone are facilitated where they can integrate and enhance the fabric of the centre and are located behind or above commercial development; - (p) Accommodation activities provide a high level of amenity and are reflective of the surrounding character of the area; - (q) Accommodation activities are generally established in accessible, wellconnected locations with access or future access to public transport, cycling and pedestrian networks; - (r) Accommodation activities do not compromise the viability of the hierarchy and network of centres, namely: - (i) Mareeba as a major regional activity centre, which accommodates the most significant concentrations of regional-scale business, retail, entertainment, government administration, secondary and tertiary educational facilities and health and social services within the shire; - (ii) Kuranda as a village activity centre, which accommodates services, arts and cultural facilities, sports and recreation facilities, business and employment uses to support the village and its constituent surrounding rural and rural residential communities; - (iii) Chillagoe and Dimbulah as Rural activity centres, which provide commercial and community services to their rural catchments; and - (iv) Biboohra, Irvinebank, Julatten, Koah, Mutchilba, Mt Molloy, Myola and Speewah as rural villages, that have limited centre activities and other non-residential activities; and - (s) Accommodation activities are responsive to site characteristics and employ best practice industry standards.

-Table 9.3.1.3A-Accommodation activities code - For self-assessable and assessable development
+Table 9.3.1.3A-Accommodation activities code - For accepted development subject to requirements and assessable development